Barni-ux/PcOptimiser/README.md

 # PcOptimiser
-A Pc Optimiser tool I wrote in python, good for games if u have a bad pc or low fps.
+A Pc Optimiser/Pc tweaker tool I wrote in python, good for games if u have a bad pc or low fps.